 Have an active catch-up

-- Seeing friends for a coffee?
+- Due to see friends for a coffee?
 Meet in the park first and then head out for a 10-minute walk before your skinny latte.

 - Feeling adventurous?
 You could also use the park for other exercises together – do some triceps dips against the benches, or some lunges.

-- Get in a full body workout while you give the house a tidy.
+- Get in a full body workout while you give the house a sort-out

 - Reach up to high shelves and squat down to reach lower cupboards, to work your arms, legs and glutes.